Dentist-Approved

 Right after your appointment:

-Thanks to the dental-grade materials I use, your gems are fully set by the time you leave the appointment.
+Your gems are fully set by the time you leave the appointment!
 You can eat, drink, brush, and floss like normal, there's no special rules or restrictions.

 Daily care:

-Stick to a good regular oral hygiene routine, especially brushing well around the gem to prevent build-up.
-If you're keeping your gem long-term, a removal and refresh around the one-year mark is a good idea to maintain overall dental health.
+Stick to a good regular oral hygiene routine, including brushing well around the gem to prevent any build up.

 Protecting your gem:

-Tooth gems are secure, but they’re not invincible and are meant to come off with enough pressure (to keep your enamel safe).
-Biting directly into hard or sticky foods like chewy candy or apples can pop them off.
-Minor adjustments like chewing on the opposite side and cutting tougher foods into smaller bites are best to avoid excess pressure on the gem.
+Tooth gems are secure, but they’re not invincible and are meant to come off with enough pressure.
+Biting directly into hard or sticky foods like chewy candy or apples can pop them off, so small adjustments like chewing on the opposite side and cutting tougher foods into smaller bites are best to avoid excess pressure on the gem.

-Tooth gems typically last anywhere from 3 months to a year, or even many years!
-They'll either fall off on their own in time, or when you're ready for something new, you can get your gems removed at the dentist.
+Tooth gems can last anywhere from 3 months to several years.
+They'll either detach on their own eventually, or can be quickly and easily removed at the dentist.

-I’ve got over 100 gems in stock: everything from tiny crystals to gold charms, opals, and real diamonds.
-You’ll have plenty of time to check them all out at your appointment, or take a peek at my gem catalogue anytime if you want to get an idea before coming in.
+I’ve got tons of gems in stock: everything from tiny crystals to gold charms, opals, tooth caps, and real diamonds.
+You’ll have plenty of time to check them all out at your appointment, or take a peek at my gem catalogue anytime if you want to get an idea before coming in!